Kunal-Preet/Project1/README.txt

 Appropriate fonts are used throughout the website and special fonts are used in cover images for additional style.

-The website is Search Engine Optimised with specific keywords , alt tags, content added in the head and body of the file.
+The website is Search Engine Optimised with specific keywords , alt tags, content, added in the head and body of the file.

 To improve the website's accessibility compliance,there are valid html codes, Lang attribute is added,descriptive links and labels are used,accessible images are added.